 In the interview with the Lebanese al-Nour Radio, Nasrallah put forward the ‘very probable’ hypothesis that Israel may reach its demise in the foreseeable future without the need for any military conflict.

-The following is a translation of segments (Part 2) of Qandil’s break down of Nasrallah’s hypothesis, in an episode Qandil titled ‘The Road to al-Quds (Jerusalem)’.
-Middle East Observer will be gradually translating and publishing other important segments of Qandil’s analysis in the coming days and weeks.
+The following is a translation of further segments (Part 2) of Qandil’s break down of Nasrallah’s hypothesis, in an episode Qandil titled ‘The Road to al-Quds (Jerusalem)’.
+To read part one, please see here: ‘Scholarly certainty’ in coming fall of Israel)

 Note: we have added our own sub-headings in the below transcript to make for easier reading